How to Get 100% Reliable WordPress Backups: Complete Guide

 Where are my WordPress backups?

-The best place to store WordPress backups is offsite, which means a different location from your live site.
+However, the best place to store WordPress backups is offsite, which means a different location from your live site.
 To implement offsite backups easily for your WordPress site, use BlogVault.

 How long does it take to back up a WordPress site?

-The speed of backing up a WordPress site varies greatly depending on the method you choose.
 If you use automatic backups, like with a dedicated backup plugin, backing up your WordPress site takes place in minutes.
 With BlogVault, each subsequent backup takes seconds because BlogVault takes incremental backups, so as not to load your website resources.

 With web host backups, the backup process takes a little longer.
 Each time a backup is taken, the entire website is copied.